pgubb/fsdkenya-credit/fsdkenya_credit.html.md

 ## 3. Why do adults borrow?

-In both 2019 and 2021, the primary and increasingly common reason for borrowing in Kenya was for basic consumption, with the poorest 40% of the population being the most frequent borrowers for this purpose (69% in 2019 and 62% in 2021) (@fig-reasonsforborrowing).
+In both 2019 and 2021, the primary reason for borrowing in Kenya was for basic consumption, with the poorest 40% of the population being the most frequent borrowers for this purpose (69% in 2019 and 62% in 2021) (@fig-reasonsforborrowing).
 The middle 40% and richest 20% also borrowed significantly for basic consumption, though to a slightly lesser extent.
 Educational expenses were the second most common reason for borrowing, with an increase between 2019 and 2021 evident among all wealth groups.
 Borrowing for business or farm investment decreased moderately between 2019 and 2021.